 I am an observational astrophysicist studying galaxies near and far.
 I obtained my PhD in Physics at the University of Cambridge in 2015.
-After that, I worked as a postdoctoral researcher at ETH Zurich, before starting my Marie Curie Fellowship at the Italian National Institute for Astrophysics in late 2016.
-In September 2019 I will join the Institute of Theoretical Astrophysics of the University of Oslo as Associate Professor (permanent faculty member).
+After that, I worked as a postdoctoral researcher at ETH Zurich, before starting a Marie Curie Fellowship at the Italian National Institute for Astrophysics (INAF-OABrera) in late 2016.
+In September 2019 I joined the Institute of Theoretical Astrophysics of the University of Oslo as Associate Professor (permanent faculty member).
 Since 2020, I am appointed teacher of the Observational Astronomy course for Bachelor students in Physics at the University of Oslo.

-My main research areas are the study of the baryon cycle in galaxies, with a focus on the cold and dense molecular gas - which is the raw fuel for star formation - and the investigation of how accreting super massive black holes and intense episodes of star formation affect galaxy evolution.
+My main research area is the study of the baryon cycle in galaxies, with a focus on the cold and dense molecular gas phase - which is the raw fuel for star formation - and the investigation of how accreting super massive black holes and intense episodes of star formation affect galaxy evolution.